Kim Dong-ryul: Solo era

 Kim Dong-ryul held his second solo concert in Seoul and Busan in August 2004 and released the live recording album Invitation in 2005.
 He put his music and experience of the past ten years into this recording album.
-From 2005 to 2007 he hosted the TV music program Kim Dong-ryul's For You and the radio program Kim Dong-ryul's Music Island.
+From 2005 to 2007, he hosted the TV music program Kim Dong-ryul's For You and the radio program Kim Dong-ryul's Music Island.
 A 'Best-Of' compilation album was released in 2007.

 In 2008, Kim released his fifth album Monologue.
 It peaked at number one on the charts and sold nearly 100,000 copies.
 This record was momentous to the Korean music industry because the rate of physical album sales then had been very low.
 Most songs from the album became very popular among all generations.

 After this breakthrough, Kim held three concerts in 2008.
 All the advance tickets were sold out in less than 20 minutes.
 The concerts were designed to be full-scale in every way and Kim rearranged his songs to be accompanied by an orchestra.

-In January 2018, Kim released a new EP, Reply, after a 3-year hiatus which sold 14,374 copies in the first month of sales.
-In September, he will release a single titled "Song", which is an extension of his latest EP Reply.
+In January 2018, Kim released an EP, Reply, after a three-year hiatus which sold 14,374 copies in the first month of sales.
+In September of that year, he released a single titled "Song", which is an extension of his latest EP Reply.